 Case studies have shown that floating islands reduce nitrogen, phosphorus, total suspended solids (TSS), heavy metals, grease and oil in stormwater ponds before they enter larger waterbodies.
 By competing with algae for nutrients, floating wetlands can also reduce the pungent smell coming from the ponds over the summer.

-Floating Treatment Wetlands (FTW’s) are proven to remove over 90% of TSS and over 70% of most other harmful nutrients.
-They improve the overall performance of the ponds and make for healthier waterway systems.
+Floating treatment wetlands (FTW’s) are proven to remove over 90% of TSS and over 70% of most other harmful nutrients.
+Consequently, they improve the overall performance of the ponds and make for healthier waterway systems.

 Check out our Metra Park storm water case study for more information.